drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

-### Peak height ratios with line shape and exposure
+### Peak height ratios
+We reasonably expect that in a reliable instrument ratios of intensity should not change when we change intensity or exposure time.
+We expect that spectra should look the same when we repeat a measurement.
+On a more serious level, quantitative comparison of intensities is a basic element of many experimental protocols.

-The following shows ratios of peak heights corresponding to the above data.
-We quite reasonably expect that for a reliable instrument ratios of intensity should not change when we change intensity or exposure time.
-The present design does indeed show roughly constant peak height ratios from where both signals are above noise and with increasing exposure until one peak saturates.
+The following shows ratios among the above three peaks as a function of exposure time.
+The present design does indeed show roughly constant peak height ratios from above noise until the line at 546nm reaches the limiting voltage of the sensor (the purple and blue curves both have the intensity at 546nm in the denominator).

 <p align="center" >
 <img src="Images/Comparison_ratios.jpg" width="90%">